rayhansohel/rayhansohel/README.md

 ###

 <p align="left">I’m a Creative Font End Developer and Designer.
-With my broad range of skills and expertise, I’m always excited to take on new projects and create something truly unique.<br><br>🔭 I’m working as Freelancer<br>📚 I'm currently learning MERN<br>🎯 Goals: Becaome a FullStack Developer by 2025</p>
+With my broad range of skills and expertise, I’m always excited to take on new projects and create something truly unique.<br><br>- 🔭 I’m working as Freelancer<br>- 📚 I'm currently learning MERN<br>-  🎯 Goals: Becaome a FullStack Developer by 2025</p>

 ###

-<h3 align="left">🛠 LANGUAGE SKILLS</h3>
+<h3 align="left">🛠TECHNICAL SKILLS</h3>

 ###